 When does the code apply?

 The Code applies as soon as there is a 'written agreement' between the parties.
-That agreement can be as informal as the 2 or 3 page agreement referred to above, an 'early access' agreement, a letter licence, a letter, fax or even an email.
+That agreement can be as informal as a two or three page agreement; an 'early access' agreement; a letter licence; a letter, fax or email.
 No formal lease need be in place for the Code to apply.
-The Code also applies where there is no such written agreement but against your wishes an operator obtains a Court order which allows equipment to be placed on a property owner's buildings.
-Consent can be given "inadvertently" to equipment installed by a sub-tenant.
-Many "agreements" are also not contracted out of Part II of the Landlord and Tenant Act 1954 (which gives business tenants security of tenure), so these operators are potentially in an even stronger position to resist giving up possession when their agreements are terminated.
+The Code also applies where there is no such written agreement but against a landowner's wishes an operator obtains a court order which allows equipment to be placed on a property owner's buildings.
+Consent can be given "inadvertently" to operators of equipment installed by a sub-tenant.
+Many "agreements" are also not contracted out of Part II of the Landlord and Tenant Act 1954, which gives business tenants security of tenure, so these operators are potentially in an even stronger position to resist giving up possession when their agreements are terminated.

 Can the code be overcome?

-Its effects can be mitigated.
-There are 2 ways; the first is preventative (through careful drafting of agreements to include putting in place mechanisms for maximising revenue share from the operators and 'contracting out' of Code Powers where permitted); the second is by adopting a strategic approach (ie. planning carefully how best to terminate the agreements/relocating the equipment, by utilising various parts of the Code and by engaging in negotiations with the operators at an early stage).
-This is where we at Pinsent Masons have the expertise to assist you.
-Both our contentious and non-contentious property lawyers have a wide experience of advising various land owners, occupiers and operators on their rights and obligations under the Code.
-This broad experience enables us to have a deep understanding of the issues affecting each group of people and to provide tactical, pragmatic advice in any situation.
+The Code's effects can be mitigated by preventative action: the careful drafting of agreements to include putting in place mechanisms for maximising revenue share from the operators and 'contracting out' of Code Powers where permitted.
+It can also be mitigated by adopting a strategic approach, planning carefully how best to terminate the agreements or relocate the equipment; by using various parts of the Code and by engaging in negotiations with the operators at an early stage.

 22 Feb 2019